Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Results

 \subsection{Cross- and auto-correlation joint analysis}

-Based on studies of galaxy-galaxy lensing, where the clustering of galaxies is added to tighten constraints \citep{ABBOTT18,ABBOTT22}, we have performed a joint analysis for both the angular cross- and auto-correlation functions.
-The prior distribution of $\beta$ was assumed to be uniform to assess whether the influence of galaxy clustering could help constrain it without the need of any \emph{a priori} knowledge.
-The full cornerplot with the results for all regions is shown in Fig. \ref{corner_xc_ac} in purple, where the cross-correlation-only case is also depicted in red for comparison purposes.
-Table \ref{table5} gathers the corresponding summarized statistical results.
+Inspired by studies of galaxy-galaxy lensing, where the clustering of galaxies is added to tighten constraints \citep{ABBOTT18,ABBOTT22}, we performed a joint analysis for both the angular cross- and foreground auto-correlation functions.
+To assess whether galaxy clustering could help tighten the constraints, we analyzed our base case: a Gaussian prior for $\beta$.
+The full cornerplot with the results is shown in Fig. \ref{corner_xc_ac_gaussian} in purple, where the cross-correlation-only case is also depicted in green for comparison purposes.
+Table \ref{table5} presents the corresponding summarized statistical results.

-As expected, the uncertainties in the restriction of all parameters are reduced with respect to using only the cross-correlation data.
-This can be clearly seen for the lens HOD, where, for instance, $\log M_{\text{min}}^{\text{cross}}=11.35^{+0.13}_{-0.09}$, to be compared with the value of $11.53^{+0.45}_{-0.31}$.
-The HOD of the foreground sample is extremely well constrained, with sub-percent $1\sigma$ errors in all three parameters.
-Regarding cosmology, the $\sigma_8$ parameter is now well-constrained without specifying a restricting prior distribution for $\beta$.
-In particular, we obtain a mean value of $\sigma_8=0.91^{+0.02}_{-0.01}$ at 68\% credibility, to be compared with the unconstrained behavior found in the cross-correlation-only case.
-Furthermore, the matter density parameter is shifted toward higher values, with a mean of $\Omega_m=0.37^{+0.05}_{-0.02}$.

-However, the $\beta$ parameter shows an unexpected behavior: its posterior is completely saturated towards the limiting value of 4.
-Since there is no evidence that this should reflect any physical effect, we turn to the sampling of the full posterior distribution, which is shown in Fig. \ref{xc_ac_samplings} (left panel).
-As one can clearly see, the model cannot explain the cross-correlation data successfully while reproducing the auto-correlation at the same time.
-Although this could hint at the need for an improvement on the theoretical side, the results from the previous section led us to consider the possibility of a contamination of the signal from the G15 region.

-To test this, we repeated the joint analysis on the angular cross- and auto-correlation functions but this time excluding the G15 region from the measurements.
-The full corner plot is shown in Fig. \ref{corner_xc_ac} in magenta, while the marginalized statistical results are summarized in Table \ref{table5}.
-The sampling of the full posterior distribution, shown in the right panel of Fig. \ref{xc_ac_samplings}, highlights the fact that the removal of G15 once again allows the model, which seems to prefer a steeper fall at large scales, to reproduce the data.
-As regards parameter constraints, the results are in qualitative agreement with the previous case in the sense that the general trend is a clear uncertainty reduction with respect to only using the cross-correlation function.